 Below is the testimony of my husband Silvio Quintas when we both launched Here to Serve together in 2011.
-My heart was broken when Sil died suddenly from a complication of his leukemia and Parkinson’s Disease on February 8, 2014 after he suffered an pulmonary embolism.
+My heart was broken when Sil died suddenly from a complication of his leukemia and Parkinson’s Disease on February 8, 2014, after he suffered bilateral pulmonary embolisms.
 He was a big part of Here to Serve and going on without him is a challenge every day.
-But I also know without a doubt that is what he would want… ~ Katie Quintas
+But I also know, without a doubt, that is what he would want… ~ Katie Quintas

 Still Feeling Blessed!

 There are many forms of leukemia, some more deadly than others.
 I was fortunate to have a highly treatable form of leukemia…but only because of recent advances in research and treatment.
 Just a few short years ago this leukemia would have been much harder to battle.
 I was feeling blessed…even more so after my wife found, who I consider, the most amazing oncologist Dr. Ronald Paquette.
 Dr. Paquette was the first oncologist in the world to conduct leading-edge clinical research into the highly effective Gleevec drug therapy for my particular form of leukemia.
 So all things considered, I was feeling I could beat this cancer and the journey would be something I could handle.